electricbookworks/electric-book/_docs/setup/upgrading.md

 ## Using the `update` script

-The process of upgrading or updating a project can be made much easier by using the `update.sh` script in `_tools/update`, together with `files.txt`, a list of files to update.
+The process of updating a project can be made much easier by using the `update.sh` script in `_tools/update`, together with `files.txt`, a list of files to update.

+**This is an experimental approach, so be careful.**

 The `update.sh` script copies all the files listed in `files.txt` to or from another project.
 As long as `files.txt` lists every file you need to update, running `update.sh` will work.
 After running the update, check all the changes to your files (e.g. in a Git diff) to be sure that they are expected changes.